brunojunqueira/javascript-exercise/README.md

 The entire application was built with Javascript, HTML and CSS.

+- To setup the application, run 'npm install or 'yarn'.

-To test the application, run 'npm start' or 'yarn start'.
+- To test the application, run 'npm start' or 'yarn start'.